PiyushMittl/java-TipsandTricks/datastructures-graphs.md

 In Minimum Spanning tree(`Prim's` or `Kruskal's` algorithm) you get minimum egdes with minimum edge value.

-1. Dijksra Algorithm(use greedy and sigle souce shortest path doesn't work with negetive weight)
+1. Dijksra Algorithm(use greedy and sigle souce shortest path, workes with directed and undirected both but doesn't work with negetive weight)
 Dijkstra’s algorithm is a Greedy algorithm and time complexity is O(VLogV) (with the use of Fibonacci heap).
 Dijkstra doesn’t work for Graphs with negative weight edges, Bellman-Ford works for such graphs.
 Bellman-Ford is also simpler than Dijkstra and suites well for distributed systems.
 But time complexity of Bellman-Ford is O(VE), which is more than Dijkstra

 2. Prims Algorithm